Labour Party (Nigeria): 2023

 Just before the 2023 Nigerian general election, the party obtained the support of both the Nigeria Labour Congress and the Trade Union Congress of Nigeria.
 The trade union federations advised their members to vote for Peter Obi.
 This was the first time the trade union federations expressed explicit support for a political party.
-Alex Otti, the Labour Party governorship candidate in Abia State, became the only elected Governor in the party in 2023.
+Alex Otti, the Labour Party governorship candidate in Abia State, became the only elected governor in the party in 2023.

+Leadership Crises

+In January 2026, the Federal High Court in Abuja held that Julius Abure’s tenure as Labour Party national chairman had expired and ordered INEC to recognize the caretaker committee led by Senator Nenadi Usman as the party’s valid leadership pending a convention; the Court of Appeal upheld this ruling in April 2026, imposing a N10 million cost against Julius Abure for abuse of judicial process.

 Party symbols

 Party logo

 The logo of the party is a wheel with a man and woman with a child engraved in the centre.

 The wheel stands for industry and work as basis for economic empowerment of the populace and the prosperity of the nation, i.e. continuous economic growth and development.
-The linkage, between the wheel and man, woman and child connotes that governance, economic and social development must lead to the advancement of human beings.
+The linkage between the wheel, man, woman and child connotes that governance, economic and social development must lead to the advancement of human beings.